mspellecacy/monsterweek/README.md

-# Simple Worldbuilding System
+# Monster of the Week

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.
+A simple Foundry VTT system for Monster of the Week.